-- 13.1 Ordinary hours may be worked on any day between 7.00 am and midnight. - Ordinary hours of work are continuous, except for rest breaks and meal breaks as specified in clause 15-Breaks. - 13.3 The maximum number of ordinary hours that can be worked by a full time or parttime employee on any day is 12. - 13.4 The maximum number of ordinary hours of work for a full-time employee per week (or as averaged over 2 consecutive weeks) are as set out in clause 9-Full-time employment.
+- 13.1 Ordinary hours may be worked on any day between 7.00 am and midnight. - Ordinary hours of work are continuous, except for rest breaks and meal breaks as specified in clause 15-Breaks.

+- 13.3 The maximum number of ordinary hours that can be worked on any day is 12. - The maximum number of ordinary hours of work per week for a full-time employee per week are 38 (or 76 ordinary hours as averaged over 2 consecutive weeks) are as set out in clause 9-Full-time employment.